SerJosh/oaks-taverners-cricket-club/README.md

 - Common Elements Testing

   - All Pages

-  - **Navigation Bar**
+    **Navigation Bar**

     - Hovering on the different navigation bar's links will trigger hover effect, underlining the link for the viewer in dark green.

-    - Clicking on the navigation bar's links will bring the customer to the specified page.
+    - Clicking on the navigation bar's links will bring the viewer to the specified page.

-  - **Footer**
+    **Footer**

     - Clicking on the social media links will open that specific website on a new tab.

-  - **Map**
+    **Map**

     - Not necessarily across all pages but two of them (Home page and Contact Us page)

     - clicking and holding on the map, you will be able to move around the map to see other locations around it.
     - Press the plus/minus buttons to scroll and see more geography of the map and vice verse.

-    - You can also click on other locations to bring up basic details at the top right of the map.
+    - You can also click on other locations to bring up basic details at the top left of the map.

 - About Us Page

-  - There is a click here option on the About us text section which will lead you to the oakstavern@gmail.com which does not exist so an error page will show up on an new page.
+  - There is a "click here" option on the About us text section which will lead you to the oakstavern@gmail.com which does not exist so an error page will show up on an new page.

-- Contact Us Page
+* Contact Us Page

   - When filling out the contact us form, all fields are mandatory when clicking on the submit button.